alex17-sys/stdlib-sniper/docs/data_structures/sets/set_create.md

+---
+title: Create Set
+description: Zero-dependency Python snippets for creating sets from lists or iterables using the standard library.
+keywords: characters, comprehension, condition, create, data-structures, frozenset, generator, hashable, immutable, iterable, list, set, string, tuple, unique
+---

 # Create Set

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for creating sets from lists or iterables using the standard library.

 5 snippets available in this sub-category.